2022 Outback NSW Tour… The Darling River Run

 Grab a fellow explore and set out on a great adventure!
 Come with us as we journey across open plains and be mesmerised by the seamlessly endless landscapes that trace along the horizons.
 Spend your days uncovering strong pioneering history, rich opal lands and the industrious communities of the remarkable outback.

-Set off with anticipation to discover the remote outback towns of NSW.
+Set off with anticipation to discover the remote outback towns of NSW dotted along the Darling River.
 Enjoying the chance to get know our fellow explorers with nice cuppa over morning tea, we then head to Toowoomba.
 Spending time here for lunch, we then continue to Goondiwindi, an attractive Darling Downs town.
 We’ll now settle into our first night on tour with dinner and a good night’s rest.

 Breakfast and dinner at motel | lunch

 Today we see the best there is to see of The Ridge.
-Highlights will be a guided underground tour at the Walk-in Mine, famous Amigo’s castle, historical miners’ camp Gemseekers Paradise, an opal cutting demonstration, purchase local opal, commentary & colourful stories on our coach with a local guide.
-After some free time to explore the “Town Centre,” art galleries and have a bite of lunch, we go underground to the “Chambers of the Blackhand.” mined forty feet underground, you’ll see images carved and painted in the sandstone walls and pillars.
-Tonight, we have something special, a hidden gem – evening tour hosted by award-winning Mel & Susie.
-Visiting an off-grid art-camp on the opal fields, enjoying outback hospitality with a show, dinner & relaxing around the campfire under the stars.
+Highlights will be a guided underground tour at the Walk-in Mine, historical miners’ camp Gemseekers Paradise, an opal cutting demonstration and commentary & colourful stories from our local guide.
+After some free time to explore the “Town Centre,” art galleries and have a bite of lunch, we go underground to the “Chambers of the Blackhand.”
+Mined forty feet underground, you’ll see images carved and painted in the sandstone walls and pillars.

 We have a little time this morning to enjoy the more of the Lightning Ridge’s charms before travelling to Walgett.
 Found near the junction of the Namoi River and Barwon River, this outback town is full of history, tranquillity and adventure.
-We’ll enjoy lunch in town before meeting a local who will enlighten us to the intriguing past and present day of this town.
-Thanking our guide, we then travel onto Bourke, where we’ll settle into our motel before a spectacular evening out under the cover of night.
-At Kidman’s Camp* relax beneath a Coolabah Tree beneath the starlit sky, with a campfire of Gidgee coals, all the while sharing a scrumptious meal and experiencing some exceptional Australian poetry, local stories and music!
+Here we meet a local who will enlighten us to the intriguing past and present day of this town.
+Thanking our guide, we then travel onto Brewarrina to visit the Brewarrina Fish Traps that are estimated to be over 40,000 years old and one of the oldest manmade structures on earth.
+The elaborate network of rock weirs and pools stretch for around half a kilometre along the riverbed and were built by ancient tribes to catch fish.
+We experience a Dreamtime story told by Aboriginal elders, watch how traditional methods of fish catching are still used today and engage with the history with our local guide.
+We express to Bourke where we’ll settle into our motel before dinner.

-Once a major nineteenth century river port and trading post, Bourke is an inviting outback town set on the banks of the Darling River.
-And on board the PV Jandra we cruise along its peaceful waters taking in the serenity, as the banks of the river drift by.
-Back on dry land and feeling relaxed we hear more stories as a guide joins us for a town tour.
-After lunch we head to the Back O’ Bourke Exhibition Centre to discover the stories of early exploration, farmers to Afghan cameleers and more.
-When we are ready, we’ll return to our motel and refresh before dinner.
+Once a major nineteenth century river port and trading post, Bourke is an inviting outback town set on the Darling River.
+This morning we hear more stories as a guide joins us for a town tour before heading to the Back O’ Bourke Exhibition Centre to discover the stories of early exploration, farmers to Afghan cameleers and more.
+This afternoon we board the PV Jandra.
+We cruise along the peaceful waters taking in the serenity, as we recapture the romance of the old-river steamer.

 This morning we set off to visit the historic Dunlop Station, where the sheds were on the forefront of technology.
 Enjoy a warm welcome before uncovering the hardships and inspiring moments of this station.
-Just down the track we arrive at Trilby Station for the night.
-With a unique history and wildlife, we’ll fall in love with the amazing landscape and the good old country hospitality.
+After morning tea here, we return to Trilby Station for a delicious lunch, a guided tour and afternoon smoko.

 Breakfast and dinner at motel | packed lunch included

-People have been drawn to White Cliffs since the late eighteen hundred in search of opals and it’s one of just a few places in the world where white opal is found along with the most famously rare ‘pineapple’ opal.
+People have been drawn to White Cliffs since the late eighteen hundred in search of opals and it’s one of just a few places in the world where white opal and rare ‘pineapple’ opal are found.
 Joined by our local guide, we are taken on a fascinating tour of this unique place, discovering the hardy souls and tough early days to the now opal mining industry.
-Enjoy lunch at the Red Earth Opal Cafe and peruse opal showroom where, if you wish, purchases can be made of this stunning Australian stone!
+Enjoy lunch before perusing the Red Earth Opal showroom where, if you wish, purchases can be made of this stunning Australian stone!
 Now it’s off to experience the adventure of going underground to learn all about the day in the life of a miner.
 This afternoon, we continue on to Broken Hill – “beyond the Darling River, on the edge of the sundown.”
 This will be home for the next three nights.

 Meeting a local guide this morning we will then be enlighten to the town’s mining prosperity of yesteryear that blends seamlessly with a rising modern art scene.
 At the Palace Hotel, famous for its starring role in the hit movie, ‘Priscilla Queen of the Desert’, we admire the colourful mural by indigenous artist Gordon Wave as we are led through the historic hotel.
 You’ll enjoy lunch here also before having time to explore at one’s own pace.
 To finish our day, we’ll honour the legendary ‘Brushmen of the Bush’ by visiting Jack Absalom and Pro Hart galleries.